 Krysta holds a Masters of Communication in Digital Media from the University of Washington, Seattle.

-Brittney brings a background in conservation biology with several years of outreach and environmental compliance experience.
-Prior to PPRC, she worked for an environmental consulting firm in the Bay Area, where she trained crews working in sensitive habitats and monitored public utilities projects for compliance with air, waste and stormwater regulations.
-She has conducted several seasons of wildlife surveys (the majority focused on birds), managed a nesting bird database and broke a 25 year record for the most raptors banded and released in a day at Golden Gate Raptor Observatory.
+Prior to PPRC, Brittney worked for an environmental consulting firm, training crews and monitoring public utilities projects for compliance with air, waste and stormwater regulations.
+She also conducted several seasons of bird surveys.
 She holds a B.S. in Conservation and Resource Studies from U.C.
 Berkeley.

 Nate has an educational background in Environmental Science and has spent the past 15yrs working to protect our ecosystems.
 Nate’s areas of expertise include education and outreach, pollution solutions through best management practices, natural resources project management and stakeholder relationship building.
 Nate is committed to creating meaningful change to enhance our ecosystems and preserve biodiversity.